 If, on the other hand, two populations speaking mutually unintelligible languages are thrown together and forced to communicate, they will work out a creole, mentioned earlier as a hybrid language retaining the core grammar and lexicon of the local language overlaid by the invading language’s lexicon.
 The occupiers initially sequester themselves by a class barrier and rely on bilingual intermediaries to control the local population.
 Over the succeeding generations, however, osmosis brings the two populations closer together.
 This is the scenario that unfolded under the Roman occupation and again upon the next major invasion of England, by the Normans in 1066, who turned English into the creole that ultimately became modern English.

 The Normans were the same Vikings who had assaulted England back in the 800s but became considerably transformed after a century and a half of life in France.
 At the very time the Vikings were fighting Alfred the Great in England to a stalemate (878) and signed the Danelaw peace treaty (886), they were ransacking northern France (Rouen in 876, Paris in 885) and occupied the Normandy coast (the word is derived from “Northmen”—Vikings) from 911, and eventually Italy and Sicily.
 But something happened.
-They seemed to have experienced some serious eureka moments upon integrating with Europeans of Gaulish and Latin blood.
+They seem to have experienced a serious eureka moment upon integrating with Europeans of Gaulish and Latin blood.
 It’s said that gene mixing is good for the brain.
 Or perhaps extraterrestrials selected them to inject the human race with new DNA.
 They quickly evolved into a ruling regime of an altogether higher order.
 By the time they invaded England in 1066, they had the architectural and military sophistication of the ancient Romans and more, bringing with them advanced siege warfare, castles, and cathedrals.
 Note the term for this architecture, Romanesque, which swept the Continent and set in motion a cultural tsunami that washed up in the Renaissance.